zhangzheheng12345/Lightest/README.md

 # Lightest

 **Lightest**, the name of the project, means the project provides a lightest C++ unit test framework.
 It's header only.
-The framework is based on lambda expression, so your compiler have to support C++11.
+The framework is based on lambda expression, so your compiler has to support C++11.

 ## Example